xValenciax/E7gz_Bot/README.md

 # E7gz Bot

-A Telegram bot integrated with Google Sheets for easy data management and retrieval.
+A Telegram bot for booking football pitches with Google Sheets integration.

 ## Overview

-E7gz Bot is a Telegram bot that allows users to interact with Google Sheets directly from Telegram.
-Users can add data to a Google Sheet and view the contents of the sheet through simple commands.
+E7gz Bot is a Telegram bot that allows users to book football pitches through a simple, interactive conversation flow.
+The bot integrates with Google Sheets to store pitch information, availability, and manage bookings.

 ## Features

+- **Interactive Booking Flow**: Step-by-step booking process with location, pitch, and time slot selection
-- **Google Sheets Integration**: Seamlessly connects to Google Sheets API to store and retrieve data
+- **Google Sheets Integration**: Seamlessly connects to Google Sheets API to store and retrieve booking data
-- **Data Management**: Add new entries to the Google Sheet with a simple command
-- **Data Retrieval**: View all data stored in the connected Google Sheet
+- **Real-time Availability**: Checks and displays only available time slots for each pitch
+- **Contact Information Collection**: Collects user name and phone number for booking confirmation
 - **Logging System**: Comprehensive logging for monitoring bot activities and troubleshooting
+- **Graceful Shutdown**: Proper handling of shutdown signals for clean termination

 ## Commands

-- `/start` - Initiates the bot and displays available commands
+- `/start` - Initiates the booking process
-- `/add item value` - Adds a new item with the specified value to the Google Sheet
+- `/book` - Alternative command to start the booking process
-- `/view` - Displays all data currently stored in the Google Sheet
+- `/cancel` - Cancels the current booking process

 ## Technical Details